Enrique K. Razon: Private aircraft

+Investments

+Razon is most well-known as the Chairman of International Container Terminal Services.
+His other investments include power, mining, oil and gas exploration, and leisure facilities.

+Bloomberry

+Razon is chairman of Bloomberry Resorts, which runs the Solaire Resort & Casino chain in Metro Manila.

+ICTSI

 In 1987, the Razon Group and the Soriano Group incorporated ICTSI, initially to bid for the Manila International Container Terminal (MICT) in the Philippines.
 After winning the MICT contract in 1988, Razon spearheaded the MICT's development program.
 ICTSI operates a total of eight terminals in the Philippines.

 After consolidating and strengthening its base and flagship operation at the MICT, ICTSI launched an international and domestic expansion program.

-Razon's other investments include power, mining, oil and gas exploration, and leisure facilities.
+Prime Infra

+Prime Infrastructure Capital, Inc. (Prime Infra; formerly Prime Strategic Holdings, Inc.) is Razon's privately-held holding company for power and water units.

+MORE Power

-Enrique Razon owns MORE Power (MORE Electric and Power Corporation or Monte Oro Resources) in Iloilo that replaced Panay Electric Company (PECO) as Iloilo City's sole power distributor in 2019 through a legislative franchise.
+Enrique Razon owns MORE Power (MORE Electric and Power Corporation or Monte Oro Resources) in Iloilo that replaced Panay Electric Company (PECO) as Iloilo City's sole power distributor in 2020 through a legislative franchise.